Ambazonian leadership crisis: Ayuk Tabe–Sako split (2019–2022)

-Split within the pro-Sako faction (2022–present)
+Split within the pro-Sako faction and AGovC (2022–present)

 In February 2022, Sako ordered the suspension of the Restoration Council, the legislative arm of the Interim Government.
 The Restoration Council subsequently impeached Sako, thus widening the long-running Ambazonian leadership crisis.
-Meeting in Washington DC, 10-13 March 2022, the second Ambazonian Stakeholders Strategic Conference upgraded the Restoration Council to an Interim House of Representatives elected from the 13 counties of Ambazonia and reaffirmed support of Sako as President of Ambazonia.
+Meeting in Washington DC, 10–13 March 2022, the second Ambazonian Stakeholders Strategic Conference upgraded the Restoration Council to an Interim House of Representatives elected from the 13 counties of Ambazonia and reaffirmed support of Sako as President of Ambazonia.
 Meanwhile, the Restoration Council, declared Marianta Njomia as Sako's replacement.

 On September 10, 2022, long-term IG spokesperson Chris Anu (brother of deceased separatist general Lekeaka Oliver and former Sako loyalist) declared himself President of Ambazonia.
 Consequently, the separatist movement found itself with four claimants for president.

+In early 2023, the AGovC also experienced a splintering when the group's deputy Capo Daniel left to create his own independent factions.
+Though Daniel and the rest of AGovC, led by Ayaba Cho Lucas, initially appeared to have parted amicably, Capo Daniel began to openly challenge Lucas over the next months.
+In June 2023, the former deputy declared himself "the new leader of the war for the liberation of Ambazonia" and denounced Lucas.

+By late 2023, researcher Alex Purcell argued that the leadership crisis involved various infighting groups, though the inter-rebel clashes were mainly fuelled by the conflict between "two pairs of protagonists", namely "Sako/Anu" and "Ayaba Cho/Nyih": Roughly ten major militias supported Sako and/or Anu, while Ayaba Cho and his Vice President Julius Nyih were mainly backed by the Ambazonia Defence Forces (ADF).

+On January 1, 2024, Ayuk Tabe wrote a letter calling for an end to the leadership crisis and unity among separatist factions.

 Consequences

+Purcell has argued that the leadership crisis, alongside the rebel militias' growing abuses, "Odeshi, substance abuse, and illusory superior titles", has made it increasingly unlikely that the Ambazonian rebels will win their rebellion.
+Instead, the insurgent movement has devolved into "disparate, warring factions".